Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Great service.
 Dominique spoke excellent English and gave us an exceptionally friendly welcome to the hotel and our room.

 Pretty garden.
-There are various seating areas that looked the ideal place for a relaxing post-ride beer.
+There are various seating areas that looked like the ideal place for a relaxing post-ride beer.

 Breakfast at Hotel Miramont, Pyrenees